Engineering & Administrative Staff

 Dr. Davies is married with three energetic boys.
 He loves cycling and skiing with his family.

-Rick Ducharme is senior product development engineer.
+Rick Ducharme is Vice President of Engineering.
 His focus is on industry product development and overseeing the first projects for the Institute’s Idea to Reality Center, or i2R, to develop endovascular medical devices.

 Rick has over ten years of experience in developing and commercializing technologies.
 He has proven expertise as a project manager with a talent for creative, innovative solutions.
 Rick led multinational interdisciplinary teams at corporations such as Cook Medical and Novasentis.
 To date, he has 35 patents for medical and consumer-electronic products.
 Rick holds both undergraduate and graduate degrees in biological and biomedical engineering from Cornell University.

 Rick is a diversified product development leader with over 15 years’ experience bringing disruptive medical devices from concept to the marketplace.
 The devices Rick has developed range from low volume specialty medical devices to high volume consumer electronic products that relied heavily on interdisciplinary collaboration.
 While at Cook Medical, he invented and managed all aspects of the development (product design, a new production facility, GLP studies, regulatory testing, and first in human studies) for a novel device called Hemospray to treat emergent bleeding.
 It was awarded the top innovation of the year by the world congress, grosses over $25MM annually, and is and is the most effective treatment option available for many types of emergent bleeds.
 This development was a revolutionary pivot from existing technologies as Hemospray is a granular hemostat that is simple to apply instead of a mechanical clamp of the target location which is often hard to identify during large bleeds.